Source code for deriva.core.utils.core_utils

 [docs]def copy_config(src, dst): config_dir = os.path.dirname(dst) make_dirs(config_dir, mode=0o750) shutil.copy2(src, dst)

-[docs]def read_config(config_file=DEFAULT_CONFIG_FILE, create_default=False, default=DEFAULT_CONFIG): if not config_file: config_file = DEFAULT_CONFIG_FILE config = None if not os.path.isfile(config_file) and create_default: logging.info("No default configuration file found, attempting to create one at: %s" % config_file) try: write_config(config_file, default) except Exception as e: logging.warning("Unable to create configuration file %s.
-Using internal defaults. %s" % (config_file, format_exception(e))) config = json.dumps(default, ensure_ascii=False) if not config: with open(config_file, encoding='utf-8') as cf: config = cf.read() return json.loads(config, object_pairs_hook=OrderedDict)
+[docs]def read_config(config_file=DEFAULT_CONFIG_FILE, create_default=False, default=DEFAULT_CONFIG): if not config_file: config_file = DEFAULT_CONFIG_FILE if not os.path.isfile(config_file) and create_default: logging.info("No default configuration file found, attempting to create one at: %s" % config_file) try: write_config(config_file, default) except Exception as e: logging.warning("Unable to create configuration file %s.
+Using internal defaults. %s" % (config_file, format_exception(e))) if os.path.isfile(config_file): with open(config_file, encoding='utf-8') as cf: config = cf.read() return json.loads(config, object_pairs_hook=OrderedDict) else: logging.debug("Unable to locate configuration file %s.
+Using internal defaults." % config_file) return default

 [docs]def lock_file(file_path, mode, exclusive=True, timeout=60): return portalocker.Lock(file_path, mode=mode, timeout=timeout, fail_when_locked=True, flags=(portalocker.LOCK_EX | portalocker.LOCK_NB) if exclusive else (portalocker.LOCK_SH | portalocker.LOCK_NB))

-[docs]def read_credential(credential_file=DEFAULT_CREDENTIAL_FILE, create_default=False, default=DEFAULT_CREDENTIAL): if not credential_file: credential_file = DEFAULT_CREDENTIAL_FILE credential = None if not os.path.isfile(credential_file) and create_default: logging.info("No default credential file found, attempting to create one at: %s" % credential_file) try: write_credential(credential_file, default) except Exception as e: logging.warning("Unable to create credential file %s.
-Using internal defaults. %s" % (credential_file, format_exception(e))) credential = json.dumps(default, ensure_ascii=False) if not credential: with lock_file(credential_file, mode='r', exclusive=False) as cf: credential = cf.read() return json.loads(credential, object_pairs_hook=OrderedDict)
+[docs]def read_credential(credential_file=DEFAULT_CREDENTIAL_FILE, create_default=False, default=DEFAULT_CREDENTIAL): if not credential_file: credential_file = DEFAULT_CREDENTIAL_FILE if not os.path.isfile(credential_file) and create_default: logging.info("No default credential file found, attempting to create one at: %s" % credential_file) try: write_credential(credential_file, default) except Exception as e: logging.warning("Unable to create credential file %s.
+Using internal (empty) defaults. %s" % (credential_file, format_exception(e))) if os.path.isfile(credential_file): with lock_file(credential_file, mode='r', exclusive=False) as cf: credential = cf.read() return json.loads(credential, object_pairs_hook=OrderedDict) else: logging.debug("Unable to locate credential file %s.
+Using internal (empty) defaults." % credential_file) return default

 [docs]def format_credential(token=None, oauth2_token=None, username=None, password=None): if username and password: return {"username": username, "password": password} credential = dict() if token: credential.update({"cookie": "webauthn=%s" % token}) if oauth2_token: credential.update({"bearer-token": "%s" % oauth2_token}) if not credential: raise ValueError( "Missing required argument(s): a supported authentication token or a username/password must be provided.") return credential